 Not What It Looks Like: Averted late in her route.
 When she catches Shiki being forcibly kissed by Arcueid, she punches out Arcueid rather than Shiki, and listens to his explanation, despite being seriously pissed at him.

-Older Than She Looks: While her body is that of a teenager's until Roa dies, Ciel has actually lived 24 years old.
-However, apart from that, she also spent a significant period of time dead, meaning she was born even earlier.
+Older Than She Looks: Ciel is actually around 24 years old, and her body will remain that of a teenager's until Roa dies.
+She also spent a significant period of time dead, meaning it's likely that she was born even earlier.

 Sempai Kohai: A core part of her character and relationship with Shiki.